TheKingWalnut/DBD-Command/README.md

 !streak reset {killer name} - Sets the passed in killer's streak to zero.

+!streak dec {killer name} - Decrements the passed in killer's CURRENT streak AND BEST streak by one.
+Should only be used to undo an accidental double add!
+If the decremented max is equal to the best overall, it'll decrement that by one too, but that should fix itself.

 # COMMANDS ANYONE CAN USE
 !streak view {OPTIONAL: KILLER NAME}: Returns the max streak and who Adam was playing when he got that max streak.
 If a killer name is passed in, returns that killer's streak as well as their max streak and the overall max streak.